hashicorp/design-system/website/docs/foundations/colors/partials/code/how-to-use.md

 There are two different ways to apply a color to a UI element, via **design tokens** or via **CSS helper classes**.

-Which one to use depends on the context.
-Since both refer to the same design token values, from the design system perspective there’s no difference between the two methods (it’s more of a preference for the “consumer” codebase).
+Which one to use depends on the context since both refer to the same design token values.
+From the design system perspective there’s no difference between the two methods (it’s more of a preference for the “consumer” codebase).

 To see the full list of available design tokens (CSS variables) and CSS helpers for the colors, see the showcase of color palettes below.